 The German Gothic sculpture seems to have been originated in the sculptural school of Saxony that produced in the XIII century the sculptures for the cathedrals of Magdeburg, Bamberg and Naumburg.
 These sculptures still show certain signs typical of the Germanic Romanesque art.
 Such artistic style is notorious in the wise and foolish virgins of the northern gate of the cathedral of Magdeburg who have the same elegant representation of garments and attitudes typical of the German Romanesque.
 The scene with the Dormition of the Virgin located in the tympanum of the same door was carved around 1240, before the figures of the virgins already mentioned.

-The various sculptors who worked in the cathedral of Strasbourg from 1230 until the end of the XV century, reflected in their works all the trends that characterized the Rhenish school of sculpture of those times.
+The various sculptors who worked in the cathedral of Strasbourg from 1230 until the end of the XV century reflected in their works all the trends that characterized the Rhenish school of sculpture of those times.
 Until 1250 the sculptural types of that cathedral of Alsace followed the models of the statues of the French cathedrals of Chartres and Paris, although some purely Germanic characteristics appeared in the sculptures of the tympana of the south portal particularly visible in the carving of garments and in the characters’ movements within the compositions.
-On that door stand out the elegant figures of the Church and the Synagogue, two female sculptures whose sight is of another character than the one usually exhibited by the French sculptures of that time.
-Another style, more vivacious and picturesquely human, dominates in the sculptures from the end of the XIII century until the first third of the following century located on the west façade of the same cathedral, that is, on the main Gothic façade.
-On both sides of the right door of the triple portal of such facade are the figures of the wise and foolish virgins of the Gospel parable of the Wedding, with the figure of the seducer who offers smiling the tempting apple to the group of the foolish virgins.
-On the first floor of the towers of that cathedral there is a great variety of elegant sculptures, but it is in the interior, in one of the great pillars of the southern transept, where is found the most singular sculptural work of that temple: the so-called Pillar of the Angels, formed by a bundle of columns adorned by statues from its base to its summit.
-At the base are the figures of the four Evangelists, and distributed along the column shaft, four beautiful figures of angels playing the long trumpets of the Last Judgment, while at the top there is a figure of Christ accompanied by other angels holding the instruments of the Passion as a pledge of human redemption.
+On that door stand out the elegant figures of the Church and the Synagogue, two female sculptures whose appearance is completely different from that exhibited by the French sculptures of the time.
+Another style, more vivacious and picturesquely human, dominates in the sculptures from the end of the XIII century until the first third of the following century located on the west facade of the same cathedral, that is, on the main Gothic facade.
+On both sides of the right door of the triple portal of such facade are the figures of the wise and foolish virgins from the Gospel’s “parable of the Wedding”, with the figure of the seducer who offers, smiling, the tempting apple to the group of the foolish virgins.
+On the first floor of the towers of that cathedral there is a great variety of elegant sculptures, but it is in the interior, in one of the great pillars of the southern transept, where is found the most singular sculptural work of that temple: the so-called Pillar of the Angels formed by a bundle of columns adorned by statues from its base to its summit.
+At the base are the figures of the four Evangelists and distributed along the column shaft, four beautiful figures of angels playing the long trumpets of the Last Judgment, while at the top there is a figure of Christ accompanied by other angels holding the instruments of the Passion as a pledge for human redemption.

 Another exceptionally gifted artist would eventually impose a stamp of delicate idealism on the Germanic sculpture immediately prior to that characteristic of the late Gothic period.
 Nikolaus Gerhaert was born in Leyden, Holland, although he worked in Germany and Austria.
 From 1460 is his recumbent effigy of the archbishop of Trier Jacob von Sierck, and from 1467 his Crucified of the old cemetery of Baden-Baden, a work that reveal the influence of the sculptural styles of Flanders and Burgundy.
 In Strasbourg, Gerhaert left some of his most delicate creations: the female head (perhaps a portrait of Barbara de Ottenheim) preserved in the Frankfurt Museum, as well as the delicate half-body sculpture depicting a sculptor (probably his self-portrait) which used to be inside of the cathedral of Strasbourg but that is now displayed in its museum.
 Then, Gerhaert moved to Vienna, where he carved the luxurious red marble tomb of Emperor Frederick III located in St. Stephen’s Cathedral.